ssenmosip/mosip-temp-documentation/Getting-Started.md

 **Salt Generator Deployment steps**

   a.
 Login into the VM.
+     Open the port 8082 from the VM:

+sudo firewall-cmd --zone=public --add-port=8082/tcp --permanent

+sudo firewall-cmd --reload

+And also open the port from AZURE OR AWS or any cloud where the VM is launched.

   b.
 Perform docker hub login

   c.
 Execute the following commands

     *    docker run -it -d -p 8092:8092 -e active_profile_env=qa -e spring_config_label_env=0.12.0 -e
          spring_config_url_env=http://104.211.212.28:51000 -e schema_name=idrepo -e table_name=uin_hash_salt docker-